Sometimes In April: Encountering Rwanda’s Scars

 On the evening of April 6, 1994, President of Rwanda Juvenal Habyarimana’s plane was shot down.
 The then President of Burundi was also on board.
 The crash left no survivors.
 And till today, the culprits are still unknown.
-Though some have blamed the Hutus’.
-Within hours of the incident, barricades were set up, and the Hutus blocked roads’.
-Senior Tutsis’ officials were being rounded up; machetes were released to the Hutus’ to slaughter the Tutsis’.
+However, some have blamed the Hutus.
+Barricades were set up within hours of the incident, and the Hutus blocked roads.
+Senior Tutsi officials were being rounded up; machetes were released to the Hutus to slaughter the Tutsis.
 A local radio station began broadcasting calls to murder the ‘cockroaches’.
 That is, the Tutsis’.
-The Hutu makes up 85% of Rwanda’s population, while the other 15% are the Tutsis’.
+The Hutu comprise 85% of Rwanda’s population, while the Tutsi comprise 15%.

-One piece of footage from that day in Rwanda remains clear in my mind.
+One piece of footage from that day in Rwanda remains clear.
 The footage was shot from a car as it drove down a residential street lined with dead bodies, one on top of the other, all having deep machete wounds.
 Some persons were left to bleed in agony, sometimes for days.

-The UN in New York called Dallaire to tell him that he had no authority to protect the people.
-Dallaire says he stood at a runway with tears rolling down his face, watching as the ‘international community’ sent 1600 soldiers to evacuate all foreigners and abandon the Tutsis’ to certain death.
-The peacekeepers, on the other hand, could do nothing even if they stayed.
+The UN in New York called Dallaire to tell him he had no authority to protect the people.
+Dallaire says he stood at a runway with tears rolling down his face, watching as the ‘international community’ sent 1600 soldiers to evacuate all foreigners and abandon the Tutsis to certain death.
+The peacekeepers, however, could do nothing even if they stayed.
 They had no clothes, and dead bodies contaminated the country’s water, leaving no clean water in the country.
 The peacekeepers were also ill-equipped.
-All they could do was put up havens in hospitals, hotels and stadium.
+All they could do was put up havens in hospitals, hotels and stadiums.

-The peacekeeper’s decision to stay is one of the greatest acts of moral courage in history.
-Romeo Dallaire is a vivid example of ethical conduct in the most gruesome situations.
-He was in hell.
-He was abandoned to face the brewing evil.
-The phantom of Rwanda followed him to Canada.
+The peacekeeper’s decision to stay is one of history’s most significant acts of moral courage.
+Romeo Dallaire is a vivid example of ethical conduct in gruesome situations.
+He was in hell, abandoned to face the brewing evil, and followed by the phantom of Rwanda to Canada.

 Related Posts